nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

 }
 ```
-For details about inputs, outputs, and settings of LBL please see the [LBL document page](linear-solver.md).
+For details about inputs, outputs, and settings of LBL, please see the [LBL document page](linear-solver.md).
-Finally, you will build your project with NASOQ by emitting `make`.
+Finally, you will build your project with NASOQ by emitting the `make` command.

 You can also use LBL inside the NASOQ source tree.
-One example of using LBL is shown in the repository in `nasoq/eigen_interface`.
-Choosing between in-source or out-source depend on your project settings.
+One example of using LBL is shown in the repository in the `nasoq/eigen_interface` directory.
+Choosing between in-source or out-source depends on your project settings.